RinniSwift/iOS/MemoryManagement.md

 **Unknowned**: these references similar to weak references but must always hold a value.
 Only create unknowned references when you are sure that the reference always refers to an instance that has not been deallocated.

 ### Memory Leaks
 A memory leak is a portion of memory that is occupied forever and never used again. or.
-Memory that was allocated at some point but was never released and is no longer referenced by the app.
+Memory that was alloced at some point but was never released and is no longer referenced by the app.
 The main reason for memory leaks are caused by retain cycles.

 #### Retain Cycles
 When an object has a strong reference to another object, it is retaining it. objects in this case are reference types (classes) It is not possible to create retain cycles on value types.
 When an object references a second one, it owns it. the second object willl stay alive until you declare it nil.\